udaan-iitt/editions/2024_Autumn/better-over-time-campus-appreciation.md

 category: Experiences
 date: 2025-01-05T14:22:25.071Z
-desc: Besides the placement statistics and the teaching faculty, campus infrastructure is one of the main concerns on a student's mind before enrolling.
-Though there's always some room for improvement, here's a look on what we already have with us.
+desc: Besides the placement statistics and the teaching faculty, campus infrastructure is also one of the main concerns on a student's mind before enrolling.
+Though there's always some room for improvement, here's a look on what we already have with us in our "home away from home".
 thumbnail: images/whatsapp-image-2025-01-05-at-22.44.55.jpeg
 authors: Akhil Krishnan
 starred: false